-In paintless dent removal, there are two methods of pulling a dent out, one is a glue pull and the other is using suction.
-It’s important you learn how dent pullers work before you even think about PDR glue.
+In paintless dent removal, there are two methods of pulling a dent out, glue pulling and suction.
+It’s important that you learn how dent pullers work before you even think about PDR glue.

 What is PDR Glue